MoeraOrg/moeraorg.github.io/overview/node.md

 install one package, run one script or deploy one container, and your node is up and running.

-Node provides to the outer world two interfaces: Web UI and REST API.
+The node provides the outside world with two interfaces: Web UI and REST API.

 ##### Web UI

 The Web UI is a simple non-interactive website that displays the public content of the node.
-For example, if the node is used as a blog, the Web UI will contain public part of the user's profile, all public posts, public comments, photos in public albums, etc.
+For example, if the node is used as a blog, the Web UI will contain the public part of the user's profile, all public posts, public comments, photos in public albums, etc.

-The first goal of the Web UI is to allow regular Internet users to browse the node's content without a need to install any special software or registering anywhere.
+The first goal of the Web UI is to allow regular Internet users to browse the node's content without the need to install any special software or register anywhere.
 This also solves a chicken-and-egg problem of social networks — even if there are not so many users that have Moera software installed, you always have readers from the outside.